dbankier/tishadow.yydigital.com/app/views/sections/4_extras.md

 server. this allows connecting to the deployed app via the repl and/or push upgrades.

+**new**: you can run the server with the `--manage-versions` flag and it will track bundle versions. apps (or appified apps) that connect with an old version will automatically upgrade.

 see the following [blog post](http://www.yydigital.com/blog/2013/2/19/TiShadow_Appify) for a guided example